-Vitamin D deficiency may contribute to alcohol-related muscular weaknessDecember 14th, 2012 in Addiction /
+Vitamin D deficiency may contribute to alcohol-related muscular weaknessDecember 14, 2012 in Medicine & Health / Addiction

 Myopathy refers to a muscular disease in which muscle fibers do not function, resulting in muscular weakness and wasting.
 Vitamin D deficiency is a well-recognized cause of myopathy, and excessive drinking is often associated with low or subnormal levels of vitamin D. A review of studies of the relationship between alcohol-related myopathy and vitamin D deficiency indicates that vitamin D deficiency might partly explain the occurrence of the frequently observed myopathy in chronic alcoholism.